Course

 1. What are some modifiable risk factors for the development of asthma in pediatrics?

-2. How can you educate parents and caregivers on the risk factors that are associated with a need for childhood asthma treatment?
+2. How can you educate parents and caregivers on these?

 Asthma Severity

-Asthma diagnosis and exacerbations are ranked based on severity of symptoms, control, and responsiveness to therapies.
-Severity is the “intrinsic intensity of the disease process” (9).
+Asthma diagnosis and exacerbations are ranked based on of severity of symptoms, control, and responsiveness to therapies.
+Severity is the “intrinsic intensity of the disease process” [12].
 It can be measured by incidence of symptoms without long-term therapy.

 A combination of family and individual medical history, lung function testing, and history of asthma-related medication use help determine asthma diagnoses and treatment plans.